 How to Connect Your Oxygen Concentrator to Your CPAP Machine

 The model of your concentrator does not determine whether or not it will work with a CPAP machine.
-As long as it has the oxygen dosage setting you need, your oxygen concentrator will work with your CPAP.
+As long as it has the continuous oxygen dosage setting you need, your oxygen concentrator will work with your CPAP.
 The determining factor of how you will use oxygen with your CPAP machine is the type of mask and/or CPAP tubing you are using.

 Most standard CPAP nose masks have a bleed-in port directly on the mask that will allow you to attach oxygen tubing from the oxygen concentrator right to your mask.
 When not in use, you can easily cap this port and use your CPAP without oxygen again.

 However, some masks do not have this bleed-in port directly on the mask.
 Luckily, there is another way you can connect your oxygen concentrator to your CPAP machine: using an oxygen bleed-in adapter.

 An oxygen bleed-in adapter is simply a small plastic adapter that you would place in-line between the CPAP tubing and your CPAP machine.
 The adapter has a small port where you can attach oxygen tubing from your oxygen concentrator, and bleed-in oxygen into your CPAP system.
 For entire the procedure on how to place this adapter into almost any CPAP machine, visit our Connect a CPAP Machine to Your Oxygen Concentrator” how-to page.

 There is another necessary procedure to follow when turning both machines on and off.

 Always make sure to turn on the CPAP machine first—before the oxygen concentrator.
 When you are done using them, the oxygen concentrator should be turned off first, then turn off the CPAP machine.
 The reason for this procedure is because high oxygen concentrations can cause damage to the CPAP machine over time.